Installing and configuring Parser

 parser3isapi.dll - ISAPI extension of Microsoft Internet Information Server, version 4.0 or higher.

-auto.p.dist - example of Configuration file
+auto.p - Configuration file

 parser3.charsets/